Welcoming the Stranger: Our Commitment to Immigrants & Refugees

 Living Our Jewish Values with Two Afghan Families

-For a year and a half, more than twenty volunteers from Shaare Emeth have been involved with welcoming and settling two Afghan Families, The Ebrahimis and The Hashimis.
+For a year and a half, from approximately December 2021 to mid-2023, more than twenty volunteers from Shaare Emeth were involved with welcoming and settling two Afghan Families, the Ebrahimis and the Hashimis.

 The commandment to welcome the stranger is repeated more than 36 times in the Torah as a reminder of how important this mitzvah is to our lives.